crowding/vadr/README.md

 *Example:* Let's compute the perimeter of the 137-gon inscribed in the unit circle.

-If you are comfortable with an APL influenced language (such as R), you might see this task and think: "Ok, so get the (x,y) coordinates of the vertices, then difference them to get edge lengths, then add lengths up for the perimiter."
+If you are comfortable with an array-oriented language (such as R), you might see this task and think: "Ok, so get the (x,y) coordinates of the vertices, then difference them to get edge lengths, then add lengths up for the perimiter."

 You could write it serial assignment style, until you run out of patience